nyh-workshop/pico-fmSynth/README.md

 Only **4 operators** are used, and each of the operator has an envelope for each FM channel: [Dexed Reference](https://asb2m10.github.io/dexed/).
 Currently, it is using 1~3uS to generate one sample on the channel.

 Using MajicDesigns' [MIDI parser](https://github.com/nyh-workshop/MD_MIDIFile) with LittleFS support instead of MidiTones.
-Currently figuring out how to display and check MIDI info before playing the MIDI file.
 Some MIDI files might not play properly in the system and it is currently being investigated too.

 ## Installation and usage instructions
 - Unzip the [MIDI parser](https://github.com/nyh-workshop/MD_MIDIFile) into the Arduino's `Documents\Arduino\Libraries` folder.